minaskar/pocomc/README.md

 ## Brief introduction

-``pocoMC`` utilises a *Normalising Flow* in order to precondition the target distribution by removing any correlations between its parameters.
-The code then generates posterior samples, that can be used for parameter estimation, using a powerful adaptive *Sequential Monte Carlo* algorithm manifesting a sampling effiency that can be orders of magnitude higher than without precondition.
-Furthermore, ``pocoMC`` also provides an unbiased estimate of the *model evidence* that can be used for the task of *Bayesian model comparison*.
+``pocoMC`` is a Python package for accelerated Bayesian posterior and model evidence estimation.
+It is designed to be user-friendly, flexible, and efficient, with a focus on scalability and performance.
+It is built on top of the Preconditioned Monte Carlo (PMC) algorithm, which is a powerful and efficient Bayesian inference method.
+Often it can be orders of magnitude faster than traditional sampling methods like MCMC and Nested Sampling, making it ideal for large-scale scientific problems where the likelihood is expensive to evaluate. ``pocoMC`` provides both posterior sampling and model evidence (marginal likelihood) estimation.
+It has been extensively used in multiple published analyses in cosmology and astronomy, and it is actively developed and maintained.

 ## Documentation